 While this quirk is generally something that men exhibit, it can be present in women as well.
 Another word for this strange action is “pee-shyness”, which is the inability of using the bathroom around other people.

-Although 7% of people admit having this issue, its usually laughed at and considered just a personality trait.
+Although 7% of people admit having this issue, it’s usually laughed at and considered just a personality trait.
 The truth is, Paruresis is a serious issue and can disrupt life, even to the point where sufferers aren’t able to use their own bathroom when other people are in the house.

-Onychophagia (nail biting)
+2. Onychophagia (nail biting)

 Nail biting can not only damage the cuticle, but it can also spread bacteria from other parts of the body to the mouth.
 Aversion therapy and behavioral therapy, under the care of a doctor, can be used to eliminate this problem.

-Oh, and by the way, nail biting is often present in anxiety.
+Oh, and by the way, nail-biting is often present in anxiety.

 Many times, severe introversion is just brushed off as being slightly out-of-the-ordinary, but in extreme cases, being isolated for too long can be dangerous.
 This can be a sign of mental health disorders.

 It might be funny to listen to a paranoid person talk, but it can get serious.
 When paranoia keeps you locked away at all times and prevents you from socializing with anyone, then it could be a problem having this level of paranoia.

-Order and numbers
+5. Order and numbers